 Festival detox smoothie

-When your body is crying out for hydration and nutrients whip up this rehydrating recovery drink.
-Take one chilled, skinned and seeded melon (gala, charentais or honeydew work well) and scoop out the flesh.
+When your body is crying out for hydration and nutrients whip up this hydrating recovery drink.
+Take one chilled, skinned and seeded melon (galia, charentais or honeydew work well) and scoop out the flesh.
 Add the melon and a one-centimetre cube of peeled and chopped ginger into a blender, along with four ice cubes.
 Whizz up the ingredients and then serve.
 Once ready, you’ve got a zingy, hydrating and anti-inflammatory drink that will work wonders on both your hangover and your tired, achy body.

 Returning back to reality after a festival can be a tad depressing.
 As a part of your post-festival detox you have to try and boost your mood.
 A great way to do that is by eating mood-boosting foods, such as chocolate.
 Chocolate can help you beat the post-festival blues because it can increase your serotonin levels and can leave you feeling content.
 Another great way to boost your mood is to look back at all of your festival photos.
 According to research from the Open University looking at photos improved participants’ moods by an incredible 11 per cent.